 By this time a large crowd literally followed Jesus from one village to another with the hope of seeing another miracle.
 They were met by a funeral procession when entered the town called Nain (Luke 7:11-12).

-Life in the first century Middle East was difficult.
+Life in the first century in the Middle East was difficult.
 Men often died at a very young age.
 Funerals were very common (Luke 8:40-56; John 11:1-14).
 Jesus interfered with the funeral procession the moment he learned that the deceased was the only son of a widow.

 People often interfere with other people’s business for many purposes.
-The modern society loves to interfere with other people’s business for its own benefit.
-In fact the Parable of the Unrighteous Judge (Luke 18:1-5) indicates that even in the ancient society there were wicked men who targeted poor widows for their own personal gain.
+Modern society loves to interfere with other people’s business for its own benefit.
+In fact, the Parable of the Unrighteous Judge (Luke 18:1-5) indicates that even in the ancient society there were wicked men who targeted poor widows for their own personal gain.

-But Jesus’ interference with the procession was caused by his compassion for the weeping widow (Luke 7:13).
+But Jesus’ interference with the procession was caused by his compassion for the weeping widow from the town of Nain, (Luke 7:13).
 He knew what it was like to be a helpless, lonely widow because his own mother was one (John 19:27).
 We understand how strong was Jesus’ compassion for this widow because he did not hesitate to touch the coffin although it will make him ceremonially unclean.

-Right now you also might be feeling lonely and helpless just like this widow.
-But this miracle teaches Jesus is full of compassion, he will do anything to help us, even if it means loss to him.
+Right now you also might be feeling lonely and helpless just like this widow from Nain.
+But this miracle teaches Jesus is full of compassion, he will do anything to help us, even if it means a loss to him.
 Compassion is an indispensable characteristic of Jesus.
 The other Gospels bear witness to this.
 (Matthew 9:36; 14:14; 15:32; 20:34; Mark 1:40-41; 6:34).
 Then why not take your problem to him?

 It’s ridiculous to tell a widow who has lost her only family to “not weep”.
 But it’s exactly what Jesus did.
-He said to the widow “do not weep”.
-I have been in many funerals and seen people attempting to comfort the grief stricken friends and family members of the deceased with their words.
+He said to the widow from Nain “do not weep”.
+I have been to many funerals and seen people attempting to comfort the grief-stricken friends and family members of the deceased with their words.
 But Jesus wasn’t attempting to comfort the widow.
 He was giving her assurance that everything will be fine again.

-Jesus’ act of raising the widow’s son bears close resemblance to Elijah’s act of raising the son of a widow in 1 Kings 17:17-24.
-In 2 Kings 4:18-37 Elisha raised a Shunammite woman’s son from the dead.
+Jesus’ act of raising the widow’s son bears a close resemblance to Elijah’s act of raising the son of a widow in 1 Kings 17:17-24.
+In 2 Kings 4:18-37, Elisha raised a Shunammite woman’s son from the dead.
 But Elijah and Elisha didn’t command the dead to come to life.
 They didn’t have power and authority over the power of death.
 They prayed to the one who had.
-Jesus however commanded the widow’s dead son and he immediately came to life.
+Jesus, however, ordered the widow’s dead son to rise up and he immediately came to life.
 In Luke 8:54-55 he commanded Jairus’ dead daughter and she lived.
 In John 11:43-44 he commanded Lazarus of Bethany and the dead man returned to life instantly.
-All these miracles are proof of power and authority Jesus has over the deadly problems of life.
+All these miracles are proof of the power and authority Jesus has over the deadly problems of life.

-The exclamation “A great prophet has appeared among us!” marks the end of the intertestamental period and the long waited fulfillment of the prophecy in Isaiah 9:2.
+The exclamation “A great prophet has appeared among us!” marks the end of the intertestamental period and the long-awaited fulfillment of the prophecy in Isaiah 9:2.
 “The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.”

-Right now may be you are going through a very difficult time in life and actually doubting the presence of God and his love.
+Right now maybe you are going through a very difficult time in life and actually doubting the presence of God and his love.
 If you do, please don’t feel guilty.
 All of us doubt at some point in life (Luke 7:18-20).
 But I do want you to know that Psalm 46:1 says this about God.
 “God is our refuge and strength, an ever-present help in trouble.”
-People of Nain shouted “God has come to help his people” because they thought God has suddenly remembered them after awfully long 400 years.
+People of Nain shouted, “God has come to help his people” because they thought God has suddenly remembered them after an awfully long 400 years.
 But God didn’t forget his people.
 He never does.
 He was quiet but he wasn’t passive.
 He was silently preparing the world for his arrival, (Matthew 3:1-3).
-Then at the end of the 400 years the most glorious and the biggest event recorded in human history took place when he was born to this world to rescue the mankind.
+Then at the end of the 400 years, the most glorious and the biggest event recorded in human history took place when he was born to this world to rescue mankind.